nazroll/posts/aws-sso-cli-aws2wrap.md

 alias aws-sso-env-abc123="eval \"$(aws2-wrap --profile abc123 --export)\""
 ```

-noice noice noice.
+Noice noice noice.

-when i want to work with aws account abc123, i run,
+When i want to work with AWS account abc123, i run,

 ``` shell
 aws-sso-login-abc123
 ```

-it will open a web browser and prompts me to sign in to my aws account.
+It will open a web browser and prompts me to sign in to my AWS account.

-after i signed in, i run,
+After i signed in, i run,

 ``` shell
 aws-sso-env-abc123
 ```

-this will export the credentials as environment variables.
+This will export the credentials as environment variables.

-let's try running `terraform plan` again.
+Let's try running `terraform plan` again.

 ``` shell
 $ terraform plan